Jie-Yuan/FFM-Spark/README.md

 information to each feature to have formation like:
 	label field1:feat1:val1 field2:feat2:val2

+## New Repo Address
+This repo is no longer maintained.
+We have added FFM-Spark into our new repo [imllib-spark](https://github.com/Intel-bigdata/imllib-spark).
+Please use the new repo, thanks!

 ## Contact & Feedback

  If you encounter bugs, feel free to submit an issue or pull request.